-God could have picked any name for his new future city here on earth.
-He chose new Jerusalem, see Revelation 3:12 and chapters 21 & 22.
+God could have picked any name for his future city here on earth.
+He chose New Jerusalem.
 Why that particular name?
 The history of the current earthly city of Jerusalem is not the point of this article.
 What follows is much more profound.

 Man’s Future